 ActiveConnection property of the command object by previously opened connection object,

-As our command text is a query, by issuing, it would return a set of rows which we should store somewhere.
-For this purpose we will define a
+command text is a query, by issuing, it would return a set of rows which we should store somewhere.
+For this purpose, we will define a

 Recordset object which will store the returned rows and in addition will let you manipulate these rows.

 Now, we are going to execute this command, but let me mention something as before.
-There is two ways to execute a command in ADO, first is through the Command objects
+There are two ways to execute a command in ADO, first is through the

 Execute member function and the other is using